PM Modi interacts with President Biden and other world leaders at G20 Summit | Politics

 The forum has met every year since 1999 and includes, since 2008, a yearly summit, with the participation of the respective heads of state and government.

-The Rome summit will be attended by heads of state and government of G20 member countries, the European Union, and other invited countries and several international organizations.
+The Rome summit will be attended by heads of state and government of G20 member countries, the European Union, and other invited countries and several international organisations.

-The summit will be centered around the theme 'People, Planet, Prosperity, focussing on the areas of recovery from the pandemic and strengthening of global health governance.
+The summit will be centred around the theme 'People, Planet, Prosperity, focussing on the areas of recovery from the pandemic and strengthening of global health governance.

 From Rome, Modi will travel to Glasgow on Sunday to attend the World Leader's summit of the 26th Conference of Parties (COP-26) to the United Nations Framework Convention on Climate Change (UNFCCC).